CesiumGS/gltf-pipeline/README.md

 ## Instructions

-Clone this repo and install [Node.js](http://nodejs.org/).
+Clone this repo and install [Node.js 6.x or later](http://nodejs.org/).
 From the root directory of this repo, run:
 ```
 npm install
 ```